vlovich/scm-time-lapse-view/README.txt

-This is a README.txt file for the SVN Time-Lapse View revision browser.
+This is a README.txt file for the SCM Time-Lapse View revision browser.

 DESCRIPTION

-SVN Time-Lapse View is a cross-platform viewer that downloads all revisions of a file and lets you scroll through them by dragging a slider.
+SCM Time-Lapse View is a cross-platform viewer that downloads all revisions of a file and lets you scroll through them by dragging a slider.
 As you scroll, you are shown a visual diff of the current revision and the previous revision.
 Thus you can see how a file evolved, and you can easily find the revision at which lines appeared, disappeared, or changed.

-Time-Lapse View is a powerful visual alternative to the Subversion "blame" command.
+Time-Lapse View is a powerful visual alternative to the "blame" command.
 It is inspired by the excellent Time-Lapse View in the Perforce version-control system.

+It supports both local working Git directories & svn paths (URL + file).
+SVN has limitations in that in only supports repositories 1.5 & older.

 USAGE

-To start the program, simply double-click SvnTimeLapseView.jar or type java -jar SvnTimeLapseView.jar at a command prompt.
-The SVN Time-Lapse View window will appear.
+To start the program, simply double-click scm-timelapse.jar or type java -jar scm-timelapse.jar at a command prompt.
+The SCM Time-Lapse View window will appear.

 Now let's examine all of the revisions of one of your files.
 In the "File